 As these broken souls find their way to each other, they form an unlikely alliance for a quest that is as much about finding Yuto, as it is about finding themselves.
 They confess bad intentions.
 Yet their vulnerability makes us empathise with their predicament and care for their fates, which is especially nerve-racking given the odds stacked against them.

 Punctuated by sudden violence, there rarely is a moment of peace.
 Enemies surge forth from all fronts, including Yakuza crime lord Fukuhara (Masahiro Motoki), British gangster Abbott (Charlie Creed-Miles), and mob heir Ellis Vickers (Justin Long).
-Every second brims with fatal danger, even as Rodney spills his charming wit in sharp one-liners.
+Every second brims with fatal danger, even as Rodney spills his charming wit in sharp one-liners that lighten the mood for brief moments.

 Back in Tokyo, the women of Kenzo’s family – his wife Rei (Yuko Nakamura) and mother Natsuko (Mitsuko Oka) – face their own problems.
 They not only pass the low bar of the Bechdel test, but play significant roles that defy the expected masculinity of a plot involving the Yakuza.

 Eight episodes spin a massive web of complex people and troubles, where threads meet but never entangle.
 Each is gracefully crafted and artfully shot.
-Stylistic choices, including a particularly beautiful contemporary dance, are always meaningful and never feel out of place.
+Stylistic choices, including a particularly beautiful contemporary dance towards the end, are always meaningful and never feel out of place.

 In how easy it is to fall in sin and hard to find redemption, the wondrously written and beautifully cinematic Giri/Haji makes us feel and root for the broken.